nodejs/node/doc/api/fs.md

 * `options` {Object|string}
   * `encoding` {string|null} **Default:** `null`
   * `signal` {AbortSignal} allows aborting an in-progress readFile
-* Returns: {Promise}

-Asynchronously reads the entire contents of a file.

-The `Promise` is fulfilled with the contents of the file.
+* Returns: {Promise} Fulfilled with the contents of the file.
 If no encoding is specified (using `options.encoding`), the data is returned as a `Buffer` object.
 Otherwise, the data will be a string.

+Asynchronously reads the entire contents of a file.

 If `options` is a string, then it specifies the encoding.

-The `FileHandle` has to support reading.
+The `FileHandle` instance has to support reading.

 If one or more `filehandle.read()` calls are made on a file handle and then a `filehandle.readFile()` call is made, the data will be read from the current